-Optional evening entertainment is also being planned, including the 2020 Mountain Trivia Challenge, a test of your mountain knowledge worldwide.
-To get a sense of what might be asked, check out previous challenges here and here.
+Optional evening entertainment is also being planned, including the 2023 Mountain Trivia Challenge, a test of your mountain knowledge worldwide.
+To get a sense of what might be asked, check out previous challenges and .
 An evening excursion to Never Summer Brewing, a craft brewery in the nearby town of Granby, is a possibility.

 The first two days of the workshop are devoted to plenary sessions where each person presents to the entire group.
-Options include full papers, technical demos, discussions of maps, posters, etc.—we are open to suggestions.
-Presentations are later published in printed proceedings and online.
+The presentations are later published in a printed proceedings and online.

 To encourage interaction and exchange of ideas, the third and final day of the workshop is set aside for outdoor recreation with options for both the adventurous and those preferring to take it easy.

 • Evening social / introductions

 • Late morning workshop session

 • Early afternoon workshop session

 • Evening activities (TBA)

 • Outdoor recreation day*